DanielNJIH/pocket-bot/README.md

 ```

 ## Setup
 1. Copy `.env.example` to `.env` and fill in Discord, Gemini, and MySQL credentials.
+Set a unique `BOT_INSTANCE` number for each bot identity sharing the same database.
 2. Import `schema.sql` into your MySQL database (phpMyAdmin or CLI).
 3. Install dependencies: `npm install`.
 4. Start the bot: `npm start`.

+The Gemini client defaults to the free `gemini-1.5-flash-latest` model from AI Studio; override with `GEMINI_MODEL` in `.env` if you want a different model.

+### Slash commands
+- `/set-selected-user`: choose which guild member this bot instance should listen to.
+- `/bot-status`: show the current bot instance number and which user is selected for this guild.

 ### Birthday alerts
 - Set `birthday_channel_id` in the `guilds` table to the target text channel ID for birthday heads-ups.